pad52/oxygen-wpml-tools/README.md

 TODO:

     BUG fixes!
-    transform in a WP plugin
+    import the table_prefix from the wp_config.php file transform in a WP plugin or in something to be used remotely (using REST API).